MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 ### Step 3: Check Message Center for policy updates

-At the moment, the easy policy setup tool applies our recommended policies when you run it.
+Currently, the easy policy setup tool applies our recommended policies when you run it.
 It's important to know that as new policies become available in Teams, they aren't automatically included in the tool.
 We're working to add this capability.

 Until this capability is available, check Message Center (in the Microsoft 365 admin center) frequently to find out about new policies and policy settings in Teams.
 You may have to manually update your policies to keep your learning environment safe.

 See [Keeping students safe while using Teams for distance learning](https://support.microsoft.com/office/keeping-students-safe-while-using-teams-for-distance-learning-f00fa399-0473-4d31-ab72-644c137e11c8#ID0EBBAAA=For_administrators) for our full list of safety recommendations.

 Check out our [Teams policies and policy packages for Education](policy-packages-edu.md) and [Assign policies to large sets of users in your school](batch-group-policy-assignment-edu.md) guides for more info about Teams policies and the best way to apply them in your environment.

-****

-Outtakes:

-Educators and staff should have access to features that are appropriate for their roles.

 ****